Alabama Public Records Search

 The report notes that 88 percent of crimes are property-related, and just 12 percent are violent.
 Of all crime reported, nearly 145,000 were property crimes (397 reported in the state per day in 2014), representing nearly $224 million dollars of goods, and more than 22,000 people were arrested for those crimes.

 In Alabama, an individual may request his own criminal record to review, and some qualified businesses may conduct background checks on prospective employees using the Alabama Department of Corrections database.
 Individuals may not request the criminal records of another person, whether a spouse, teacher, neighbor, or employer.
+You can use the Alabama criminal records search tool from RecordsFinder to get more information about anyone.

 Alabama Court Records